 The Poet: Amanda Gorman

-After Amanda Gorman inspired the nation on the steps of the U.S. Capitol last month, she hardly needs an introduction.
-At 22 years old, she is the youngest poet to perform at a Presidential Inauguration, joining the likes of Robert Frost and Maya Angelou.
+Ever since Amanda Gorman inspired the nation on the steps of the U.S. Capitol while performing her poem “The Hill We Climb” at the 2021 inauguration of President Joe Biden, she hardly needs an introduction.
+At 24 years old, she is the youngest poet to perform at a Presidential Inauguration, joining the likes of Robert Frost and Maya Angelou.
 Her moving words, delivered with power and eloquence, called for hope, unity, and perseverance in a moment of deep divide for our country.
 It is also worth noting that Gorman has made public her struggles with a speech impediment.
 For years, she was in speech therapy, choosing to view her impediment as a gift that would ultimately prove her strength as a writer.

 Your optimism will never be as powerful as it is in that exact moment when you want to give it up.